2012 Suzuki GSX-R1000

 The front suspension was also modified with the tip-to-tip length of the fork decreasing by 7mm and travel by 5mm.
 Valving was also changed to give the fork softer action through the initial stroke.
 The fork continues to offer three-way adjustability for spring preload, compression and return damping.
 Another small change is the front axle that is marginally lighter and is secured via a nut as opposed to the previous inner-thread design.
 The four-way adjustable shock has been untouched.
 Lastly, new tackier seat covers were fitted on the rider and passenger seats to enhance grip.
 As usual the GSX-R continues to feature adjustable rider footpegs.

-Suzuki rolls on the latest Bridgestone Battlax Hypersport S-20 Front Tire (120/70-17) and Bridgestone Battlax Hypersport S-20 Rear Tire (190/50-17).
+The new Suzuki rolls on the latest Bridgestone Battlax Hypersport S-20 Front Tire (120/70-17) and Bridgestone Battlax Hypersport S-20 Rear Tire (190/50-17).
 The tires were engineered to Suzuki’s specification and utilize a uniform compound up front and a dual-compound rear.
 All said and done the ’12 spec GSX-R1000 weighs in at 448 pounds with a 4.6-gallon tank of fuel (four pounds less than before).

 Visually the GSX-R appears much sharper in part to the less cluttered look of the single exhaust, as well as the new graphics including red accents on the wheels and side panels.